zoneranasir/23SCS3810/db_03_booking/README.md

 * the building abbreviation, and
 * the room number.

-When making a new reservation it is necessary to define a transaction because more than one statement needs to be executed:
+When making a new reservation it is necessary to define a transaction because more than one statement need to be executed:

 * first, the system needs to check if the room is available for the desired date and period of time;
 * if the room is indeed available, the new reservation must be entered in the system (to secure the booking);